 Retiring Your Credential(s)

-Registered Healthcare Documentation Specialists (RHDSs), Certified Medical Transcriptionists (CMTs), Certified Healthcare Documentation Specialists (CHDSs), and Certified Healthcare Documentation Professionals (CHDPs) with or without Auditor (CHDP-A) or Scribe (CHDP-S) micro-credentials who choose to retire or leave the industry may opt to carry a retired credential status moving forward.
+Registered Healthcare Documentation Specialists (RHDSs), Certified Medical Transcriptionists (CMTs), Certified Healthcare Documentation Specialists (CHDSs), Certified Veterinary Healthcare Documentation Professionals, and Certified Healthcare Documentation Professionals (CHDPs) with or without Auditor (CHDP-A) or Scribe (CHDP-S) micro-credentials who choose to retire or leave the industry may opt to carry a retired credential status moving forward.

-Click the respective link below for the credential type you hold to learn more about the process, fees, and submitting an application.
+Click the respective tab below for the credential type you hold to learn more about the process, fees, and submitting an application.

 NOTE: Those who hold multiple credentials may opt to retire just one credential while keeping another active.
 Or they may choose to retire all of their credentials at the same time.
 When retiring more than one credential, an application form and the associated fee must be submitted for each credential type that is held.